Daniel Greer: New Haven

-After moving to New Haven the Greers established an Orthodox day school because there was not a sufficiently religious one in New Haven.
+In 1977, after moving to New Haven, Greer helped found the Gan School, an experimental Orthodox day school that blended religion and education.
 Greer continued to work as a lawyer for 14 years.
 He also served for a time as the Police Commissioner of the New Haven Police Department.

 Over the years the Greers expanded their day school into a full yeshiva with both an elementary school and boys and girls high schools (now defunct).
 He also formed various organizations to redevelop the neighborhood where his yeshiva was located, including fighting the prostitution in the neighborhood.

 Greer's children went to Yale.
 After the change in policy in 1995 that required even students with families in New Haven to live on campus, he sought an exemption for his daughter Batsheva on the grounds that living in co-ed dorms that freely distributed condoms, had lectures on safe sex and co-ed bathrooms were incompatible with Orthodox Judaism.
-Yale refused to cooperate, so the Greers paid the rent on a room their daughter never even entered.
+Yale refused to cooperate, so the Greers paid the rent for a room their daughter had never even entered.
 In December 1997 Batsheba and three others brought a suit against Yale.
 The fifth of the Yale Five had married three months earlier than planned to avoid having to follow Yale's rules.